Bubu631/research/README.md

 This repository now serves as the navigation index.
 Its original combined files and [v1.0.0 release](https://github.com/Bubu631/research/releases/tag/v1.0.0) remain available for historical continuity.
 The [original collection overview](COLLECTION_SNAPSHOT_V1.md) is preserved, but use the four independent repositories above for current configuration and reproduction commands.

-Manuscript-specific authorship and affiliations are listed in each project.
-Public availability does not establish conference acceptance or an arXiv identifier.